Balaje/iceFem/README.md

 constructTimeDomainSol("FAmp.dat",time)
 ```

 where `time` is the input time.
 This writes a series of files `time_0.vtk`, `time_1.vtk`, etc. in the working directory.
 Paraview can then be used to create movies to visualize the time domain solution.
-Here is a sample movie (click on it!) comparing an ice-shelf and an iceberg motion along with the von-mises stress, subject to the same incident wave forcing.
+Here is a sample movie **(click on the image!)** comparing an ice-shelf and an iceberg motion along with the von-mises stress, subject to the same incident wave forcing.

 | [![Time domain](https://img.youtube.com/vi/bk8VWGwTi48/maxresdefault.jpg)](https://www.youtube.com/watch?v=bk8VWGwTi48)
 | --